NGO Taxi Info Pool

 We take pride in tailor making your volunteering experience and additional tours, and in personally meeting and vetting our partners (language schools, local tour operators, transport operators, etc.).
 The money that you pay is how we provide you with the high standard of services, accommodation, and catering that we offer you, and to support our projects and maintain our business.
 Part of the money will go back into the social enterprise to support the business administratively.

 Another part will go into paying for your food, accommodation, Spanish course, and project transportation once in South America.
-We also, of course, give to the project itself, to support the staff and owners and to provide money for the maintenance, upkeep, and improvement of the project.
+We also, of course, give to the project itself, to support the project leader and staff, and to provide for the maintenance, upkeep, and improvement of the project.

 Can you reduce the price if I cannot afford my program period abroad?